 - Categories connectors (e.g., include_, subset_, extend_) are used to define the relationships between categories set in a modeling context, e.g., flows between activities, references between objects, transitions between execution states, or communication channels between locations.

-- Instances connectors are used to define structures (include_) and associations (connectRef_ and connectExe_) between instances in a modeling context (e.g., vehicles to owners); min and max cardinalities can be explicit or expressed as data properties.
+- Instances connectors are used to describe references and execution dependencies (connectRef_ and connectExe_) between instances in a modeling context (e.g., vehicles to owners); min and max cardinalities can be explicit or expressed as data properties.